 I’d guess the reason is because a subscription involves having unlimited access to download literally hundreds of thousands of items… and if they let people sign up for free, even for a short amount of time – they’d essentially be giving all of the assets away.

-That being said, you are able to search through their entire library without having an account.
+That being said, you’re able to search through their entire library for free — before signing up.

 For Graphic Designers and Agencies